phoebeW17/sharp_sound_vision/README.md

 - Python
 - [Git](https://git-scm.com/) used for version control.
 - [Github](https://www.github.com) used for online storage of codebase and the Projects tool.
+- VS Code and Gitpod used as a cloud-based IDE for development.
 - [Django](https://www.djangoproject.com/) was used as the Python framework for the site.
 - [Heroku](https://www.heroku.com) was used to host the SS&V application.
 - [Cloudinary](https://cloudinary.com/) was used for cloud media storage of user uploaded images.
+- Whitenoise was used for serving static files on Heroku.
+- PostgreSQL by CI was used as the Postgres database from Code Institute.
+- Bootstrap
+- Font Awesome
+- Favicon